Noodles, Santa Monica, Segways, shopping districts, travel lists, Kauai, Zion National Park, and a cornucopia of travel ideas.

 - Pray for squab soup on the winter menu at Le Pigeon in Portland. lepigeon.com.

-- The huckleberry shake at the Pickle Barrel in Bozeman, Mont., features summer's best berries frozen for the winter. picklebarrelmt.com.
+- The huckleberry shake at the Pickle Barrel in Bozeman, Montana, features summer's best berries frozen for the winter. picklebarrelmt.com.

-- Locals favor big bowls of smoked salmon chowder at Cafe Stephanie in the Nye Beach district of Newport, Ore.
-(541) 265-8082.
+- Locals favor big bowls of smoked salmon chowder at Cafe Stephanie in the Nye Beach district of Newport, Oregon (541) 265-8082.

 - People line up out the front door for the white chili, served only on Wednesday and Saturday, at the Bread Basket Bakery in Cheyenne, Wyo. breadbasketbakery.com.